Master of Public Health Degree in Nutritional Sciences

 How to Apply

-Applicants to the Dietetics subplan must complete a brief interview.
+All applicants must complete a brief interview.
 The interview is an asynchronous assessment in which you will be asked to submit timed responses to pre-recorded questions.
 You will access the interview online, on your own time, from a computer device equipped with a webcam and microphone.
-A link to the Kira interview system will be included in your application.
+If you are applying to the MPH in Nutritional Sciences program, a link to the Kira interview system will be included in your application.
+If you are applying to the MPH in Nutritional Sciences with Dietetics subplan program, a link to the Kira interview system will be shared with you via email.

 More Information